stripe/veneur/README.md

 By definition the hostname is not applicable to metrics that Veneur processes.
 Note that if you do include a hostname tag, Veneur will **not** strip it for you.
 Veneur will add it's own hostname as configured to metrics sent to Datadog.

+## Expiration

+Veneur expires all metrics on each flush.
+If a metric is no longer being sent (or is sent sparsely) Veneur will not send it as zeros!

 # Performance